bluegenes/2021-paper-sourmash-distance/manuscript.md

 Here, we utilize Scaled MinHash sketches with Containment to overcome size differences between sequences being compared.

 To accurately estimate sequence identity from sequence files of different sizes(genomes, metagenomes, etc), we employ Scaled Minhash sketches, which enables estimation of the Containment Index.

+A number of methods have used discriminatory k-mer analysis for taxonomic classification.
+However, most rely upon first developing a reference of discriminatory k-mers, e.g. k-mers unique to / diagnostic of a taxonomic group.
+Instead, sourmash gather leverages the Containment Index to find the reference match that shares the largest number of k-mers with the query sequence.

+At k=21 (dna) and k=7 (protein), many k	-mers are shared across taxonomic groups.
+Unlike many k-mer based classifiers, we do not need to explicitly characterize the discriminatory k-mers for each taxonomic group.
+The Containment Index uses all matched k-mers between the query and each reference, finding the % of each reference genome present in the query.
+Gather then selects the most covered (highest percent contained) reference genome, thus utilizing the combination of shared and discriminatory k-mers to find the most parsimonious match.
+After finding the best match, all matched k-mers are removed for the query in order to repeat the analysis to find the next most parsimonious genome match.

+While this method is still dependent on a good set of reference genomes, updating the set of references with new data does not require recalculation of discriminatory k=mer sets...